Course Overview

 Mon Nov 4 Lecture ML Hardware / Efficient Finetuning (slides, video) HW4 due

-Wed Nov 6 Lecture Hyperparameter Tuning (slides, video)
+Wed Nov 6 Lecture Hyperparameter Tuning (slides, video) HW5 Released

-Fri Nov 8 Recitation Recitation 8: HW5 Techniques and Experimental Design
+Fri Nov 8 Recitation Recitation 8: HW5 Techniques and Experimental Design (slides, video)

-Mon Nov 11 Lecture Inference, Model Compression
+Mon Nov 11 Lecture Inference, Model Compression (slides, video)

-Fri Nov 15 Recitation Recitation 9: TBA
+Fri Nov 15 Recitation Recitation 9: Model Pruning (slides, video)

-Mon Nov 18 Lecture Matt Fredrickson (CMU, Gray Swan AI)
+Mon Nov 18 Lecture Matt Fredrickson (CMU, Gray Swan AI) (video)

-Fri Nov 22 Recitation Recitation 10: TBA
+Fri Nov 22 Recitation No recitation

 Mon Nov 25 Lecture Safety at Scale